 River Crossing-Point to Point on WS/Tevis trails Foresthill to Auburn

 Created by the legendary Ann Trason, the Overlook Endurance Runs primarily follow the historic Western States trail.
 These are rare point to point routes plus a crossing of the American River and all finish at Overlook Park in Auburn.

-Starting at the Foresthill Elementary School in the historic town of Foresthill, the 100k and 50m runners will have a chance to experience approximately 42 miles of the storied Western States and Tevis Cup courses as the race passes through Foresthill and Michigan Bluff, then follows the North Fork of the American River on the Tevis Cup and Western States trails before crossing No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).
+The 50K starts at the Old Elementary School in the historic town of Foresthill, then descends down the Cal loop to Rucky Chucky and continues along the Middle Fork of the American River on the Tevis Cup and Western States trails before crossing the river at Poverty Bar.
+The 50K continues on Quarry Rd then across No Hands Bridge, and finishing in Auburn at the American River Canyon Overlook Park (Auburn Dam Overlook).

 A vast network of trails wending through oak-forested foothills into the granite peaks of the surrounding Sierra Nevada create an irresistible draw for endurance runners.
 In 1974, Gordy Ainsleigh famously lined up in Squaw Valley beside the horses at the Western States Trail Ride (now Tevis Cup) to see if he could complete the course on foot.
 Twenty-three hours and forty-two minutes later, Gordy arrived in Auburn and proved to the world that a human could run 100 miles on mountain trails in one day.
 The Western States Endurance Run has since become arguably the most prestigious 100-mile trail run in the world.